How to turn a bad parents’ evening into success

 A Little Expert Help:

 Of course, sometimes you need to call in the cavalry.
 Many children benefit from the opportunity to study with friends or older siblings.
 Sometimes, the answer is to seek tuition from someone with the knowledge and skills to help your child fill the gaps and overcome the present difficulties.
-A tutor can help your child to address those parents’ evening targets, and you – as parents – to cut through the jargon and be a real support.
+A private tutor can help your child to address those parents’ evening targets, and you – as parents – to cut through the jargon and be a real support.
 At Genie Tutors, we can help.

 Genie Tutors are here to offer support, advice and encouragement to you and your child, as you take those crucial steps towards success.